 7. Use the Right Ice Fishing Lures and Baits

-Rainbow trout, tiger trout, brown trout, brook trout, and many other species of ice fishing lures offer endless angling opportunities in several lakes throughout the country, particularly in the northern states.
-Besides, rainbow trout is one of the most exciting fish to try to catch while fishing the ice.
+There are plenty of other trout under the ice in streams, rivers, and lakes in the north during winter.
+Rainbow trout, tiger trout, brown trout, brook trout, and others offer endless angling opportunities in waters north of Missouri.
+Besides, rainbow trout is one of the most beautiful fish to try to catch while fishing on the ice.

 It is hard to determine the best ice fishing lures to catch trout.
 But generally speaking, it is best to choose bait and lures that are small and light, such as:

-- Jigs: Jigs in the 1/64 to 1/8-ounce range can be tipped with wax worms or minnows when targeting rainbow trout, but you need to use the appropriate weight for the conditions and water depth.
+- Jigs.
+Trout jigs in the 1/64 to 1/16-ounce range can be tipped with wax worms or minnows when targeting rainbow trout, but you need to use the right weight for the current conditions and water depth.
 Try using jigs with tube baits to catch lake trout.

-8. Observe Safety when Ice Fishing Brown Trout
+8. Observe Safety When Ice Fishing for Brown Trout

 Best Tackle When Ice Fishing for Brown Trout

-Anglers fishing ice for brown trout will need various rod and reel combinations depending on the water they are fishing.
-Fishing rivers and lakes where fish average a pound or two is fine with the same tackle you use to catch small walleye or panfish.
-However, anglers fishing big lakes and rivers where big brown trout may be the result will need to build up their fishing tackle a bit.
-A rod larger than 32 inches in length is better suited for big water fishing.
+Anglers fishing for browns through the ice will need a proper rod and reel combination depending on the water conditions.
+Fishing rivers, streams, and lakes where fish average just a pound or two is fine using the same tackle you use to catch small walleye or panfish.

-When it comes to fishing, it is important to carry lightweight fishing rods.
-Anglers fishing smaller ponds and lakes will try to keep the equipment lightweight.
-There are several companies that sell special lines that are specifically designed for ice fishing trout.
+Some anglers insist on the lightest and best gear.
+When fishing for smaller fish, it makes good sense.
+Some companies sell special fishing lines that are specifically designed for ice fishing for trout.
 These are usually fluorocarbon lines that are extremely hard to break.
-A 6-pound test line is a good all-around choice, though anglers may want to fish with just a 4-pound test in very clear water.
+An 8-pound test line can be a good all-around choice, though you may want to fish with just a 6-pound test in very clear water.